 The “Colomba”, the traditional dove-shaped focaccia, will make a delicious finish to the Easter Lunch.
 Our Chef’s “Colomba” will be accompanied by a hot dark chocolate sauce.

-For this reason, if you want to celebrate Easter in Venice “coe gambe soto ala tola” – with your legs under the table – as we say here, book your table at La Cupola Restaurant.
+For this reason, if you want to celebrate Easter in Venice “coe gambe soto ala tola” – with your legs under the table – as we say here, book your table at the Top of the Carlton Sky Lounge & Restaurant.
 Our chef has prepared a mouth-watering menu for your Easter lunch in Venice!

 Certainly, it will be a moment of joy for the most demanding palates.

 Throughout the Middle Ages, the Easter festival was celebrated with jokes, laughter and lots of joy.
 The April Fool is probably linked to this tradition.